digitalbricklayer/techteapotcom/src/content/posts/open-source-software-from-a-var-perspective.md

 The main problem with VARs morphing into open source consultants is that the project company may wish to keep all of that nice lucrative training and consultancy to themselves.

-After all, most of the revenue garnered from "<em>big 4</em>" (HP Openview, IBM Tivoli, CA Unicenter, BMC Patrol) sales come from training and consultancy services not from license sales.
+After all, most of the revenue garnered from "*big 4*" (HP Openview, IBM Tivoli, CA Unicenter, BMC Patrol) sales come from training and consultancy services not from license sales.

 The [new wave open source network &amp; systems management]({{< ref "/posts/network-managements-new-wave.md" >}}) companies are all venture funded.
 Somewhere in their respective business plans I'm sure training and consultancy feature very highly in their monetisation strategies.
-Indeed the new wave deliberately sacrifice some of the lucrative "<em>big 4</em>" software license sales in order to get hold of the training and consultancy business.
+Indeed the new wave deliberately sacrifice some of the lucrative "*big 4*" software license sales in order to get hold of the training and consultancy business.
 I doubt they are going to be too enthusiastic cutting other people in on the deal.

 ## Older is better?